pcgrisha/docs.carpentries.org/topic_folders/instructor_training/email_templates_trainers.md

 I’m happy to say that you have passed your teaching demonstration!
 You demonstrated a [good command of the subject material and a solid understanding of The Carpentries teaching methods].
 We are excited about having you as a Carpentries Instructor.

 I’ve forwarded this information to our Core Team.
-If this was the last step in your Instructor Training checkout, you should hear from them within about a week.
+If this was the last step in your Instructor Training checkout, you should receive your certificate within the next 1-2 weeks.

 Congratulations!